 Many are surprised to learn that essential oils can serve as a very effective earache remedy.
 But it's true.
-We have found this to be so many times – even when there is an ear infection involved.
+We have found this to be so many times – even when there is an ear infection involved essential oils can help.

 Of course, this is a case where you especially want to be sure and only use therapeutic grade essential oils (as opposed to the kind typically found in a health food store).
 And, when we talk about using essential oils as an earache remedy, you want to remember to never put essential oils directly in the ear canal.